napari/napari.github.io/tutorials/fundamentals/surface.md

 ## next steps

-Hopefully, this tutorial has given you a detailed understanding of the `Vectors` layer, including how to create one and control its properties.
+Hopefully, this tutorial has given you a detailed understanding of the `Surface` layer, including how to create one and control its properties.
 To learn more about some of the other layer types that **napari** supports checkout some more of our tutorials listed below.
 The [vectors layer](./vectors) tutorial is a